bootleq/vim-color-bootleg/README.md

 Usage
 --

-1. Install with `:NeoBundle 'bootleq/vim-color-bootleg'`, or just put bootleg.vim to ~/.vim/colors
+1. Install `'bootleq/vim-color-bootleg'` with your plugin manager, or just put bootleg.vim to ~/.vim/colors
 2. In Vim, do `:colorscheme bootleg`